Advate (Octocog Alfa)

 What Is Advate Used For?

-Advate contains octocog alfa, a man-made copy of human blood clotting factor VIII.
-It’s specifically designed to help people with congenital haemophilia A, an inherited bleeding disorder caused by a lack of factor VIII in the blood.
+Advate is a medication that contains octocog alfa, a synthetic version of the human blood clotting factor VIII.
+It is primarily used to manage bleeding episodes in individuals with congenital haemophilia A, a genetic disorder characterized by a deficiency of factor VIII.

 Primary Uses

-Advate is used in patients of all age groups with haemophilia A to: control and prevent bleeding episodes, routinely prevent and reduce the frequency of bleeding episodes, and prevent or reduce bleeding before, during and after surgery.
+Advate is used to control and prevent bleeding episodes, routinely prevent and reduce the frequency of bleeding, and prevent or reduce bleeding before, during, and after surgical procedures.

 How It Works